qlux/batchspawner/README.md

 access to their own cluster user account.
 This is something which we are working on.

+The `admin_environment` option claims to pass environment only to the batch spawners, and not the user servers.
+This relies on each spawner handling environment correctly, and this is *not* checked so you should *not* rely on this yet.

 ## Provide different configurations of BatchSpawner